gin-gonic/gin/README.md

 	r := gin.New()

 	// Global middleware
+	// Logger middleware will write the logs to gin.DefaultWriter even you set with GIN_MODE=release.
+By default gin.DefaultWriter = os.Stdout
 	r.Use(gin.Logger())

-	r.Use(gin.Recovery())
+	// Recovery middleware recovers from any panics and writes a 500 if there was one. r.Use(gin.Recovery())

 	// Per route middleware, you can add as many as you desire.